Shai-E/task-board/README.md

 features:

+* Tasks can be duplicated.
-* Tasks can be duplicated and erased.
+* Tasks can be removed both individually and all at once.
 * The content of each task can be edited on click.
-Saves automatically.
+It saves automatically to your local storage.
 * Tasks are ordered by date and time from left to right.
+* Tasks which have passed are displayed with a grayscale filter.
-* Tasks that were'nt permanently removed can be restored.
+* Tasks that were'nt permanently removed can be restored one by one from the last one that has been removed to the first one, or all at once.
+* The user may choose the color of the pin for each task.
+By default a random color is picked.

 ____________________________________________________________